 The conversion of CO2 (pure, as well as directly from the air) took place within a few minutes at 300 K and 1 bar.
 A unique cooperative action of Mg, basic magnesium carbonate, CO2, and water enabled this CO2 transformation.
 If any of the four components were missing, no CO2 conversion took place.
 The reaction intermediates and the reaction pathway were identified by 13CO2 isotopic labeling, powder X-ray diffraction (PXRD), nuclear magnetic resonance (NMR) and in-situ attenuated total reflectance-Fourier transform Infrared spectroscopy (ATR-FTIR), and rationalized by density-functional theory (DFT) calculations.
 During CO2 conversion, Mg was converted to magnesium hydroxide and carbonate, which may be regenerated.

-Notably, this entire production happens in just 15 minutes, at room temperature and atmospheric pressure, in the exceptionally simple and safe protocol.
-Unlike other metal powder, the Mg powder is extremely stable (due to the presence of a thin MgO passivation surface layer) and can be handled in the air without any loss in activity.
-The use of fossil fuels need to be restricted (if not avoided), to combat climate change.
-This Mg protocol will then be one of the sustainable CO2 conversion protocols, for a CO2-neutral process to produce various chemicals and fuels (methane, methanol, formic acid and hydrogen).
+Notably, this entire production happens in just 15 minutes, at room temperature and atmospheric pressure, in an exceptionally simple and safe protocol.
+Unlike other metal powders, the Mg powder is extremely stable (due to the presence of a thin MgO passivation surface layer) and can be handled in the air without any loss in activity.
+The use of fossil fuels needs to be restricted (if not avoided), to combat climate change.
+This Mg protocol will then be one of the sustainable CO2 conversion protocols, for a CO2-neutral process to produce various chemicals and fuels (methane, methanol, formic acid, and hydrogen).

 Planet Mars’ environment has 95.32% of CO2, while its surface has water in the form of ice.
 Recently, the presence of magnesium on Mars in abundant amounts was also reported.
 Therefore, to explore the possibility of the use of this Mg-assisted CO2 conversion process on Mars, researchers carried out this Mg-assisted CO2 conversion at a lower temperature.
 Notably, methane, methanol, formic acid, and hydrogen were produced in a reasonable amount.
 These results indicate the potential of this Mg process to be used in the Mars’ environment, a step towards magnesium utilization on Mars, although more detailed studies are needed.